HelenLiu0609/HelenLiu0609/README.md

 ■	__Experiements & Computational Modelling__
 1. Computational Mechanisms of Value Representation in Risky Decision from Experience
 2. Computational Mechanisms of Adaptation of Referecne Points to Reward Distribution
-3. Compuational Mechanisms of Time Delay Discounting
+3. Model Comparisons of Time Delay Discounting
+4. R Package for Reiforcment Learning Framework of TAFC Task

 ■	__Imaging Study__
 1. Receipriocity in Time Bank System in China